5-quid-coders/apescrape-site/_help/4criteria.md

 ---
-title: 1.
+title: 2.
 Criteria
 layout: help_article
 ---

 # Criteria

-The **Criteria** is one of the components that make up a scraping **Workflow**.
+The '***Criteria***' is one of the components that make up a scraping **Workflow**.
 By specifying Criteria, you can indicate the exact data you want collected.

 Let's get started!